 There are three parties which play a prominent role in the educational system of a country.
 The home where every child is a prospective student studying in the school, college and university of a nation.
 The school where every child is given the opportunity to learn a skill or task which will stand him or her in good stead in later life.
 The state where educational policies are formulated and implemented for the benefit of the individuals who form the citizenry of the country.

-‘Home is where the heart is.’ is a maxim which holds true to the education of an individual in all aspects.
+‘Home is where the heart is’ is a maxim which holds true to the education of an individual in all aspects.
 The physical aspect of the growing child is well-cared for by parents providing food, clothing and shelter.
 A good grounding in religious or spiritual knowledge for children fulfils the spiritual aspect.
-Proper mental development via knowledge of the basic 3R’s and more form the mental aspect.
+Proper mental development through knowledge of the basic 3R’s and more forms the mental aspect.
 Thus, the physical, spiritual and mental development of the individual forms his or her personality and outlook on life.
 In this sense, the individual is considered truly holistic.

 The school affords the best place for an individual to train his thinking capabilities thoroughly.
 The two main ingredients vital in a school set-up are a challenging syllabus and good teaching staff.
 A challenging syllabus stimulates the student’s thinking to solve any problem quickly and successfully.
 A syllabus of this kind calls forth a mental discipline that tests the rigours of every information and detail presented to it.
 An alert mind differentiates the civilised from the brute.
 The individual possessed with a disciplined and alert mind is sure to take on the world with confidence and poise.